MonsterDruide1/OdysseyDecomp/README.md

 export USE_NIX=true
 ```

-Finally, run `direnv allow` to setup all dependencies.
+Run `direnv allow` to setup all dependencies, and run `direnv exec . bash` to ensure that you can access the dev shell.
+If `echo $IN_NIX_SHELL` prints "impure", then you have successfully entered the dev shell.
+The rest of the guide must be done with inside the dev shell, or you will get errors like `ModuleNotFoundError: No module named 'toml'`.
 The remainder of this section can be skipped.

 All other systems have to manually install the required packages and programs.
 We will need: